 However, the downside to long-running flagship pairs like the Nimbus is a lack of innovation year over year.
 “We mustn’t scare off delusional brand loyalists terrified of change!”
 Case in point: folks nearly had a heart attack when ASICS decided to hide the PureGel within the shoe starting with the 25th edition.
 Just like plates not visible through the outsole, you’ll just have to take their word that it exists—an awful tough ask for atheists.

 But the Nimbus 28 isn’t just another Nimbus!
 It’s 20 grams lighter than the previous version, switches from an engineered mesh to an engineered knit upper, and…I guess that’s it?
 Hmm, I’d thought there’d be more.
-Hey, at least there are new colorways!
-P.S.
-ASICS also hates me now because they can’t take a joke.
+At least there are new colorways?

 HOKA Cielo X1 3.0